Analysis | No, Biden’s win wasn’t ‘statistically impossible’

-In service of this objective, Trump’s supporters and the president himself have taken to declaring that a Biden win was not just unlikely but instead “statistically impossible,” a term they generally use to mean something like “not possible — to the extreme.”
+In service of this objective, Trump’s supporters and the president himself have taken to declaring that Biden’s win was not just unlikely but “statistically impossible,” a term they generally use to mean something like “not possible — to the extreme.”
 But Biden’s win was possible, as made clear both through a detailed consideration of the claims of statistical impossibility and, more directly, by Biden’s having won the 2020 presidential contest.

-Before we actually parse the claims of impossibility that have been floating out there, it’s worth pointing out that the term “statistically impossible” doesn’t really mean much.
-If something’s impossible, it’s impossible, and Joe Biden winning the 2020 election was never impossible in any legitimate sense of the word.
-What people generally mean is that something is very, very unlikely, implying a sort of finality by using the “statistically impossible” moniker even when things have nothing to do with statistics at all.
+Before we parse the claims of impossibility that have been floating out there, it’s worth pointing out that the term “statistically impossible” doesn’t really mean much.
+If something’s impossible, it’s impossible, and Biden winning the 2020 election was never impossible in any legitimate sense of the word.
+What people generally mean is that something is very, very unlikely, implying a sort of finality by using “statistically impossible” even when things have nothing to do with statistics.

 The case at hand offers a lot of examples of how this bit of exaggeration works.
 Consider Trump’s presentation of the “statistical impossibility” of Biden’s win at his rally in Georgia on Saturday.
 Trump walked through a number of the more common claims about how various things were “impossible” according to “statistics,” by which he meant that they were “things he would like people to think didn’t happen” even though they “did.”